appwrite/playground-for-web/README.md

 ```sh
 $ git clone https://github.com/Your_Username/playground-for-web.git
 ```
-3. Go inside the folder by command
+3. Go inside the folder by using the command
 ```sh
 $ cd playground-for-web
 ```